Jordan's king denies impropriety in luxury home purchases

 The statement described the consortium’s report on his real estate portfolio as a “flagrant security breach and a threat to His Majesty’s and his family’s safety.”

+Jordan is a key Western ally, seen as a voice of moderation and stability in a volatile region.
+But its economy has struggled during Abdullah’s two-decade reign, hit recently by an influx of hundreds of thousands of refugees from neighboring Syria as well as the coronavirus crisis.
+Jordan has received billions of dollars in aid from the international community over the years to help stabilize its foundering economy.

-The details are an embarrassing blow to Abdullah, whose government was engulfed in scandal this year when his half brother, former Crown Prince Hamzah, accused the “ruling system” of corruption and incompetence.
+The latest details are an embarrassing blow to Abdullah, whose government was engulfed in scandal this year when his half brother, former Crown Prince Hamzah, accused the “ruling system” of corruption and incompetence.
 The king claimed he was the victim of a “malicious plot,” placed his half brother under house arrest and put two former close aides on trial.

+Hamzah has been seen in public just once since the scandal erupted in April, and he remains out of touch under the king’s “protection.”

+The new report could also potentially affect Jordan’s relations with the community of international donor nations that have assisted his government.